 I am going to take a break from worrying.

-I am no longer angry and frustrated about today's irritations or past irritations.
+I am no longer angry or frustrated about today's irritations or past irritations.

-I am no longer angry at anyone who sinned against me, whether against my name, person, or property, whether in speech, actions, or thoughts.
+I am no longer angry at anyone who sinned against me, whether against my name, person, or property, whether in speech or actions.

 I forgive myself for my sins and any inadvertent harm I've caused.